 For a regular or term university employee who has been employed for at least 12 months, and has at least 1,250 hours of service during the previous 12-month period.
 Employee must provide his/her employer with reasonable notice.
-This type of leave is available for reasons such as childbirth, adoption, foster care placement, serious illness of the employee or the employee?s spouse, child, or parent.
-Under the Family Medical Leave Act, an employee may take up to 12 weeks of paid or unpaid leave during a 12-month period ( or through a “modification of service” agreed upon for academic-year faculty*).
+This type of leave is available for reasons such as childbirth, adoption, foster care placement, serious illness of the employee or the employee’s spouse, child, or parent.
+Under the Family Medical Leave Act, an employee may take up to 12 weeks of unpaid leave in the form of job protection during a 12-month period ( or through a “modification of service” agreed upon for academic-year faculty).
 The 12-week period of leave runs concurrently with paid leave (such as sick leave, annual leave, personal leave, workers’ compensation leave) or with any leave of absence without pay.
 An employee who takes leave that is designated as medical leave must first exhaust, in order, all unused compensatory time, sick leave, annual leave, and personal leave.
 However, an employee may opt to retain up to five (5) days or 40 hours of sick leave, whichever is less.
 Once the employee has exhausted his or her paid leave, he or she will go on unpaid leave for the remainder of the medical leave period.

 For academic-year faculty, see also the university’s interpretation of family care policies which applies to academic year appointments and provides guidance for granting leaves of absence without pay, modifying service requirements, and adjusting the tenure-track probationary period for reasons related to a faculty member’s care-giving responsibilities.

 Tennessee law permits a regular full-time employee to take up to four (4) months of paid or unpaid leave for pregnancy, childbirth, nursing an infant or adoption.
 This leave runs concurrently with FML.